Contents

 Visual Code Lines

-These lines match up the Cuda source code to the PTX output.
-They help the programmer quickly identify what Cuda code matches up with what PTX.
+These lines match up the CUDA source code to the PTX output.
+They help the programmer quickly identify what CUDA code matches up with what PTX.
 This function can be enabled or disabled by clicking the lines icon in the top of the PTX window.

 Auto Assembly Refresh

 When needed, the application will automatically re-generate the PTX code.
 It does not do this on each text change in the source window but rather when the stuff that matters changes.
-Many items are stripped from the source text that does not impact the output such as comments or spaces.
+Many items are stripped from the source text that do not impact the output such as comments or spaces.
 The Auto Update function can be enabled or disabled by clicking the auto update icon in the top of the PTX window.

-Built-in Diff utility
+Built-in Diff Utility

 Each time the output window updates, this will automatically run a differencing algorithm each time the PTX output changes.
 The notes are added in such a way that it does not impact the runnability of the code.
-I decided to add the diff
+I decided to add the diff information inside of comments in the event the user wants to copy and paste the code.
+I came up with a system of using

 Single-Click Multiple Highlighting (new in 2016)